-Our attorneys will handle your claim, demand compensation
+Our motorcycle accident attorneys will handle your claim, demand compensation

 When the weather is nice, there is nothing Oklahoma City motorcyclists enjoy more than the freedom of the open road.
 Most drivers safely share Routes 77 and 62 with motorcyclists, but not all motorists respect the rules of the road.
 The result - serious motorcycle crashes due to driver negligence.

 Fortunately, you’re not alone.
 Our knowledgeable legal team at Lawter & Associates, PLLC can demand the compensation you deserve.
-We know what to do because we have more than 40 years of legal knowledge and experience handling cases involving injuries to motorcyclists in Oklahoma City.
+Our Oklahoma City motorcycle accident lawyers know what to do because we have more than 40 years of legal knowledge and experience handling cases involving injuries to motorcyclists in Oklahoma City.
 We’re ready to handle your claim.

 Types of crashes

-Collisions caused by other drivers involving motorcyclists cover a wide range.
+Collisions caused by other drivers involving motorcyclists in Oklahoma City cover a wide range.
 Some of the most common – and most serious – crashes include: